Enes Sipović: RS Berkane

 On 20 September 2017, Sipović joined another Moroccan club RS Berkane on a one-year deal.
 Enes went to make 37 appearances for club and Morocco.

 Ohod Club

 On 17 July 2018, Sipović signed for the MS League outfit Ohod Club on a one-year deal.
 He played a total of 11 matches throughout the season, and left the club at the end of the season.

-Željezničar Sarajevo
+Željezničar

-On 6 February 2019, it was announced that Sipović had signed for Liga 12 side FK Željezničar Sarajevo on a one and a half-year deal.
-He scored his debut goal on 25 September 2019 against FK Zvijezda 09, which they won 6–0.
+On 6 February 2019, it was announced that Sipović had signed for Liga 12 side Željezničar on a one-and-a-half-year deal.
+He scored his debut goal on 25 September 2019 against Zvijezda 09, which they won 6–0.
 After making a total of 11 appearances, he left the club in the winter-transfer window after reaching an agreement with Umm Salal SC.

 Umm Salal

-On 27 December 2019, Sipović signed for the Qatar Stars League side Umm Salal SC on a two-year deal.
+On 27 December 2019, Sipović signed for Qatar Stars League side Umm Salal SC on a two-year deal.
 He left the club for Chennaiyin FC after having represented the club 11 times during his time at the club.